 How do I manage app-free AR in embeds?

-The AR button in embeds can be controlled with the ui_ar embed parameter.
+If you have allowed AR on a model, the AR button will be visible in the embedded 3D viewer by default.
+If necessary, you can hide it with the ui_ar embed parameter.
 Keep in mind that you can control each button in the embed interface individually.
 For example, if you wanted to hide every button, menu, and UI element, but keep AR, fullscreen, and the 3D "hint", your embed URL could look like this:

 Here's the embedded result: